(Lakes Cave, Planitero & beyond)

 Picture from the 1914 film "Golfo" (top).
 Spyridon Peresidis (bottom left) and poster of the play (bottom right).

-The story of the play goes like this: Tasos is a young shepherd in love with Golfo and intends to marry her.
-However, the rich shepherdess Stavroula with the help of her father manages to lure him with the promise of a dowry.
-Eventually he realises his mistake and returns to Golfo, but she has poisoned herself.
+The play's story goes like this: Tasos is a young shepherd in love with Golfo and intends to marry her.
+However, the rich shepherdess Stavroula, with her father's help, manages to lure him with the promise of a dowry.
+Eventually, he realizes his mistake and returns to Golfo, but she has poisoned herself.
 Driven by guilt, Tasos commits suicide.

 Pictures from the 1955 Greek film "Golfo" directed by Orestis Laskos.

-The story is so popular, that most people do not know that the persons of the drama are fictitious and believe they were real persons.
-Local authorities take advantage of this and several villages claim to be Golfo’s village.
-They even have built a fountain from where Golfo supposed to go and bring water home.
+The story is so popular that most people do not know that the people in the drama are fictitious and believe they are real.
+Local authorities take advantage of this; several villages claim to be Golfo’s village.
+They even have built a fountain from where Golfo is supposed to go and bring water home.

 Pictures from the 1955 Greek film